Anjali0109/DOC-Ai/README.md

 Backend for Chatbot: Streamlit (Python)

-Installation & Usage
+⚪Installation & Usage

 📥 Clone the repository:
-bash
-Copy
-Edit

 git clone https://github.com/Anjali0109/DOC-Ai.git
 cd DOC-Ai

 🌐 Open the project:

 Open index.html in a browser or run it on a local server.

-🏃‍♂️ Start the chatbot backend using Streamlit: bash
+🏃‍♂️ Start the chatbot backend using Streamlit:
-Copy
-Edit

 streamlit run health.py

 💡 How to Use:

-Enter disease parameters or symptoms to check possible conditions.
+➜ Enter disease parameters or symptoms to check possible conditions.

-Use the mental health chatbot by clicking the floating "Want to talk?" button.
+➜Use the mental health chatbot by clicking the floating "Want to talk?" button.

-Mental Health Chatbot Details
+➜Mental Health Chatbot Details:
 Uses keyword-based AI responses to detect emotions and mental health concerns.

-Provides reassuring messages based on user input.
+➜Provides reassuring messages based on user input.

-Crisis-related messages trigger an alert with emergency contact information.

-Future Enhancements
+⚪Future Enhancements

 ✅ Database Integration: Store user queries and responses for better analytics.

 ✅ Mobile App Version: Expand the platform to mobile applications.

-Disclaimer
+🔴 Disclaimer

 This project is an AI-based support system and not a substitute for professional medical advice.
 For emergencies, always contact a qualified healthcare professional or a crisis hotline.

-Contributing
+⚪Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

-License
+⚪License

 This project is licensed under the MIT License.